|Devon Bilsing||Study Abroad Coordinator||

 Born and raised in the cheese head state, Katie attended the University of Wisconsin-La Crosse where she received her B.S. degree in Mathematics and Spanish.
 During her undergraduate career, she spent a semester studying in Granada, Spain and began working in the Office of International Education upon her return to help other students gain an intercultural experience.
 After graduation, Katie moved to Santiago, Chile where she worked as an Au Pair and Customer Service Representative for ECELA Spanish Schools.
 Upon completing her M.S.Ed in Student Affairs Administration, Katie was thrilled to join the SASE team in June of 2015.
-She serves at the Coordinator for Spain, Northern Europe, Greece and Semester at Sea.
+She serves as the Coordinator for Spain, South America, and Semester at Sea.

 |Hillary Vance||Study Abroad Coordinator||

 Hillary was born and raised in New Jersey.
-She earned her B.A. at Rutgers University, majoring in History and Middle Eastern Studies with a minor in Political Science and studying abroad in France and Tunisia.
+She earned her B.A. at Rutgers University in History and Middle Eastern Studies with a minor in Political Science.
+She also studied abroad in France, Tunisia and Sweden.
 After completing her M.Ed. in Globalization and Educational Change at Lehigh University, she moved to Cambodia to work for an education NGO.
 Hillary has traveled through over 20 countries and has studied French, Spanish, German, Arabic, and Khmer.
-Outside of work, she is pursuing a doctorate in Higher Education at the UA and planning future adventures abroad!
+Outside of work, she is pursuing a doctorate in Higher Education at the UA and planning future adventures abroad with her favorite Australian.

-Advises for: Australia, Cambodia, Canada, Egypt, India, Israel, Jordan, Malaysia, Morocco, New Zealand, Oman, Singapore, Thailand, Turkey, United Arab Emirates, Vietnam, CAPLA Abroad
+Advises for: Australia, Belgium, Cambodia, Canada, Denmark, Finland, India, Malaysia, New Zealand, Netherlands, Norway, Singapore, Sweden, Thailand, Vietnam, and CAPLA Abroad

 |Danny Vander Ploeg||Study Abroad Coordinator||